pingcap/docs-tidb-operator/en/restore-from-s3.md

 # Restore Data from S3-Compatible Storage Using TiDB Lightning

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
-For the underlying implementation, [`Lightning`](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restoration.
+For the underlying implementation, [`Lightning`](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restore.

 The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.